joedanz/cf-amazon-s3/readme.txt

  ** copyObject(oldBucketName, oldFileKey, newBucketName, newFileKey) - copies an object.
  ** renameObject(oldBucketName, oldFileKey, newBucketName, newFileKey) - renames an object.
  ** deleteObject(bucketName, fileKey) - delete an object from a bucket.
+ ** objectExists(bucketName, fileKey) - determines if object exists in bucket.
  ** setBucketVersioning(bucketName,versioningStatus) - sets versioning on a bucket.
     Valid values are 'Enabled' and 'Suspended'
  ** getBucketVersioning(bucketName) - gets current versioning status of bucket.